Terry McLaurin Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Season Stats

-- This season McLaurin has 40 receptions (on 69 targets) for a team-high 550 receiving yards (78.6 per game) and four touchdowns.
+- McLaurin's 550 receiving yards (78.6 per game) pace all receivers on the Football Team.
+He's been targeted 69 times and has collected 40 catches and four touchdowns.

-- With five targets in the red zone this season, McLaurin has been on the receiving end of 20.8% of his team's 24 red zone pass attempts.
+- McLaurin (five red zone targets) has been the recipient of 20.8% of his team's 24 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Broncos.